-- 149 This respondent highlighted divergent practices among European entities in different industries (e.g., breweries, energy) regarding the inclusion of certain sales-based taxes in the transaction price and revenue.
+- 159 This respondent highlighted divergent practice among European entities in different industries (e.g., breweries, energy) regarding the inclusion of certain sales-based taxes in the transaction price and revenue.
 In particular, this respondent provided the following fact patterns: - (a) accounting for excise taxes related to brewery activities by European breweries.
 Some of the issuers, with which European enforcers have interacted, generally view the excise tax as a production tax and recognise the amount to be paid as excise tax as part of the revenue, while other issuers generally view it as a sales tax and therefore the amount to be paid in excise tax is not recognised as part of the revenue.
 It was observed that including the tax in the transaction price significantly increases the revenue of breweries (in some cases by over 40%).
-As the entities sell their products in the same markets, the divergence in presentation does not seem to be caused by differences in tax legislation. - (b) Accounting for a Public Service Obligation ("PSO") included as a component of an electricity tariff charged to customers by an electricity supplier. - 150 This respondent called for related guidance in IFRS 15 guidance and examples that would help entities assess whether those payments are taxes on the entity or are taxes collected on behalf of third parties (i.e., the tax authorities).
-This respondent suggested that no accounting policy election relating to the presentation of sales taxes (either on a gross or on a net basis) should be

-&lt;sup>6 The government in the jurisdiction of the entity used the PSO payments, which were determined as a specific currency amount for each kWh of the consumed electricity, to finance strategic energy projects and initiatives (e.g., green energy).
+As the entities sell their products in the same markets, the divergence in presentation does not seem to be caused by differences in tax legislation. - (b) Accounting for a Public Service Obligation ("PSO") included as a component of an electricity tariff charged to customers by an electricity supplier.
+The government in the jurisdiction of the entity used the PSO payments, which were determined as a specific currency amount for each kWh of the consumed electricity, to finance strategic energy projects and initiatives (e.g., green energy).
 While the entity could not claim refund of the tax if the customer failed to pay it and therefore bore the price risk, the entity was not exposed to any inventory risk and had no power to establish the pricing of the PSO component.
 The PSO component was not separately presented on the invoices.
-Also in this case, the assessment of whether PSO amounts were collected on behalf of third parties was highly judgemental introduced, as such accounting policy choice would decrease the comparability of IFRS financial statements and would create an exception to the revenue recognition model that does not reflect the economics of the arrangement.
+Also in this case, the assessment of whether PSO amounts were collected on behalf of third parties was highly judgemental.